Penrith Pelvic Floor Physiotherapy

 You are responsible for the full fee unless we have received written authorization from the relevant third-party payer (usually your case manager) prior to your attendance.
 In the case of DVA, a referral from any medical practitioner is sufficient.

 If you do not come to your scheduled appointment, or if you fail to give us adequate notice to reschedule, you will be personally responsible for any cancellation fees.

-If you have a valid Chronic Disease Management Plan from your GP, you can claim a Medicare rebate, currently $56.
+If you have a valid Chronic Disease Management Plan from your GP, you can claim a Medicare rebate, currently $58.30.
 A gap fee still applies.
 Physio is not free, no matter what you may have been told!
-If you wish to claim your rebate from our terminal at the time of consultation will need to bring the Care Plan, your Medicare card, and a savings/debit card.
+You can only claim your Medicare rebate using a savings or debit card/account.
+If you wish to claim your rebate from our terminal at the time of consultation you will need to bring the Care Plan, your Medicare card, and a savings/debit card.
 If you wish to pay by credit card or cash you will have to submit your paid invoice to Medicare by post, in person, or via the MyGov app.

 There are instructions on what to do in your welcome email and your reminder email.
 We require at least 48hrs notice if you need to reschedule, unless of course there is illness or emergency.
 We would like you to prioritise your own health and stick to your treatment plan wherever possible so that you can get better!

 We know that when you are dealing with a long-standing problem it can be easy for short-term things to seem more urgent or important.
 We will work with you to help you honour your appointment by converting to telehealth or switching to another time on the same day.

 If however you do need to cancel (with less than 48hrs notice), there will be a cancellation fee.